Search

 What you could do

-Joining as a Warfare (Aviation) Officer in the Royal Navy can take your career to new heights.
-Working with the most advanced aircraft in the world, you'll lead the teams who keep us flight ready and protect our mission safety.
-This is a highly cross-functional profession that will see you working with several teams at once.
-Warfare (Aviation) Officers can specialise in air traffic control, aircrew operations, and piloting.
-From communication systems to emergency preparedness, you'll ensure our missions fly high.
+Joining as a Warfare (Aviation) Officer in the Royal Navy can, literally, take your career to new heights in highly cross-functional professions.
+Working with the most advanced aircraft in the world either as aircrew or, as an air traffic controller, you will lead operate to your physical and mental limits to deliver safely and successfully on operations.
+This is a highly cross-functional profession that will see you working with several teams at once to ensure our missions fly high.

 Your role